 For this contest, a story is any short work of fiction, and an essay is any short work of nonfiction.
 Judge: Dennis Norris II, assisted by Lauren Singer Ledoux.
 Please submit as many entries as you like.
 All themes accepted.
 Entries may be published or unpublished.
 Length limit: 6,000 words maximum.
 No restriction on age of author.
 All countries eligible except Syria, Iran, North Korea, and Crimea (due to US government restrictions).
 When the contest is open, please click the Submittable button below for full details.
 Fee: $20 per entry.
 Read the winning entries from the 26th contest.
 The results of our 27th contest will be announced on October 15, 2019.
 The results of our 28th contest will be announced on October 15, 2020.

 Short stories, essays or other works of prose.
 There are no restrictions on style or theme.
 Each entry should be your own original work.
 You may submit the same work simultaneously to this contest and to others, and you may submit works that have been published or won prizes elsewhere.
 (However, please do not submit work that has previously received recognition at Winning Writers.)

 Ten Honorable Mention entries will receive $100 cash each (any category)

 All entries that win cash prizes will be published on the Winning Writers website and announced in the Winning Writers Newsletter (circulation 50,000+).
 Finalists may also be recognized.

-Writers of all nations may enter.
-However, the works you submit should be in English.
+Due to US government restrictions, we regret we are unable to accept entries from Syria, Iran, North Korea, or Crimea.
+All other countries are eligible.
+The works you submit should be in English.
 If you have written a work in another language, you may submit an English translation.